Lost Vehicle Title California – Support & Guidance

 If you choose to bring your request for your duplicate title to the DMV office, you will be required to show your State of California driver license.

-Now that you have a replacement title for your car, truck or other vehicle, you must not attempt to use the previous title.
+Now that you have a replacement title for your California lost vehicle title, you must not attempt to use the previous title.
 The old title is now invalid.
 You will also want to put your new title in a safe location, not in your car.